Under the Medicines Act 1968, you must apply to register a premises as a pharmacy if your service model includes one of:

-- The supply of P medicines or Prescription Only Medicines (POMs) against prescriptions.
-The supply of medicines against prescriptions requires the product to be labelled for a specific patient as a dispensed medicinal product.
+- the supply of P medicines or Prescription Only Medicines (POMs) against prescriptions, which requires the product to be labelled for a specific patient as a dispensed medicinal product

-“Pharmacy” is a protected title in legislation and so it is an offence to use the term “pharmacy” in respect of a retail business that is not a registered pharmacy (or the pharmacy department of a hospital or health centre).
-The purpose of this legislation is to protect public safety.
+'Pharmacy' is a protected title in legislation.
+To protect public safety, it is an offence to use the term 'pharmacy' in respect of a retail business that is not a registered pharmacy (or the pharmacy department of a hospital or health centre).

-When considering individual cases where the title ‘pharmacy’ has been used in a business not registered with us, we will consider what risks there may be to public safety and then decide on the actions we may need to take to protect patients and the public.
+If you use the title ‘pharmacy’ in relation to a business not registered with us, we will consider what risks there may be to public safety and then decide on the actions we may need to take to protect patients and the public.

 To apply to register a new pharmacy premises, please complete a pharmacy premises registration application - (on click the document will attempt to download automatically).

 The GPhC operates a voluntary internet pharmacy logo scheme to provide reassurance to patients and the public that they are purchasing medicines online from registered pharmacies who have to meet GPhC standards.

-If you would like to apply to use our voluntary internet pharmacy logo, please read the conditions for use first.
+If you would like to apply to use our voluntary internet pharmacy logo, please read the conditions for use first [PDF 170 KB]

 If you think your pharmacy service can meet the conditions of use, download and complete the application form - (on click the document will attempt to download automatically).